iacordova/foundationwp/README.md

 All contributions are welcome!

+## This Custom

+Is an starter theme with the basic settings and styles, some of this integrations are:
+  * custom sass file for custom styles
+  * custom js file for custom javascript
+  * jQuery parallax plugin (including scrollTo)
+  * gray/green overall style

 ## Requirements

 **A brief explanation to the requirements** (feel free to skip this if you're a pro):